Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-expboard/README.md

 * OK if all expansion boards report normal health and running status.
 * OK with "No expansion boards found." if the array has no expansion enclosure.
 * WARN if any board reports a degraded health status, or one this check does not know.
 * WARN if any board's running status is not "Normal", "Running" or "Online", unless it reports an outright failure.
+This includes "Powering on", so a board that is stuck powering on is noticed.
 * CRIT if any board reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if any board's running status reports a failure ("Not running", "Sleep in High Temperature", "Offline", "Invalid", "Migration fault", "Error/Faulty", "To be synchronized", "Power-on failed", "Abnormal" or "Rollback failure").
 * `--match` limits the check to the boards whose identifier or location matches the regex; `--no-match-severity` sets what to report when nothing matches (default: OK).